InfinetyEs/Nova-Filemanager/docs/2.1/using-the-tool.md

 | Zips   | Tree view listing all files | All files with zip mime type                    |
 | PDFs   | Google previews             | All files pdf mime type                         |

+## Move files between folders

+You can move files between folders using drag an drop

 ## Rename